freeCodeCamp/publish/docs/README.md

 #### How to use Admin Panel

-- You can manage authors (users to access publish-frontend app) from `Content Manager > User`
+- You can manage authors (users to access frontend app) from `Content Manager > User`

 - You can manage admin users (users to access Strapi admin panel) from